-ROI calculates the amount of revenue gained per any cost spent on marketing or other activities.
+Return on investment (ROI) evaluates the revenue earned relative to the cost spent on marketing or other initiatives.
 Tracking ROI is vital to your app’s growth path, regardless of sector, because ROI offers a solid idea of the app’s performance and economic potential.

 The ROI is favorable when your acquisition and marketing expenses are less than the app’s profits.